-To date, we've seen our graduates serve in the following countries: Nigeria, Afghanistan, Nepal, India, China, Yemen, Sudan, Cambodia, Haiti, Solomon Islands, Chad, Sierra Leone, Mozambique, Indonesia, Zambia, Congo, and Pakistan.
+To date, we've seen our graduates serve in the following countries: Nigeria, Afghanistan, Nepal, India, China, Yemen, Sudan, Cambodia, Laos, Indonesia, Haiti, Solomon Islands, Sierra Leone, Mozambique, Congo, Zambia, Jordan, Chad-Zaire, Pakistan, and Tanzania.

 We place a high value on the skills that a Christian midwife has to offer regarding missionary service in developing countries.
 Several years ago, we extended the length of our program from 2 years to 2½ years in order to provide a more concerted emphasis on cross-cultural mission training in addition to midwifery education.
 This actually came about after we surveyed ALL Newlife graduates asking if they would suggest adding six months to the program which would allow more time to focus on missions training as a separate module aside from midwifery education.
 The response was overwhelmingly positive in support of the modification because they believed it would greatly enhance each student's preparation for overseas missions work after they graduated from Newlife School.